Tenkph/EK4-Cybersecurity-Barcamp-CTF-Quest-readme.md/Quest/quest_writeup.md

 email: jameson@quest-dev.com

-I used rockyou.txt wordlist to bruteforce the login page  using hydra and the command was as follows:
+I used rockyou.txt wordlist to bruteforce the login page  together with  hydra and the command was as follows:

 ![ ffuf Scan Output](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/hydra.png)